In trying to revive my libido, sketchy (questionable) methods were available. But, should I use them to ramp up my libido?

 |Statue of David, Florence, Italy (vichie81)|

-But, be careful ladies, in the arena of your reading material.
+Be careful ladies, of your reading material.
 Be careful of the genre you enter.
 There are dark ideas that once implanted in your brain, you cannot remove.

-My soul is the Snickers bar and my body is the shiny wrapper.
-The Snickers bar was left in the hot sun and it melted within the wrapper.
-So the soul is mysteriously intertwined with the flesh covering.
+The soul is mysteriously intertwined with the flesh covering.
 The flesh is extremely sensitive and sensual.
 It quickens with novel and unusual.
 But, novel and unusual may not be healthy.

-My marriage to Mr. Muscle ultimately focuses on soul and spirit, although much of my postings have to do with the sensual libido.
+Marriage should ultimately focuses on soul and spirit, although much of my postings have to do with the sensual/physical libido.
 Neither of us are possessions of the other.
 We serve the community striving to embody the virtues above.
 Our joy is spiritually connecting with Christ as our focal point.

 Jesus said, “The Spirit gives life.
 The flesh counts for nothing.
 The words I have spoken to you are spirit and they are life.”
 John 6:63.